-Changes are currently submitted as a section 4.55 (modifications of consent) under the Environmental Planning and Assessment Act.
+Changes that change the DA or CC documents are currently submitted as a section 4.55 (modifications of consent) under the Environmental Planning and Assessment Act.
 This process should remain.

 Under a D&C contract, limited documentation is prepared at the time building work commences, with documentation produced and developed throughout the project.
 Often the design will contain assumptions or will be qualified.
 Later, when products are specified, the original designer may not be consulted to consider their effect.